Japanese Encephalitis £89 per dose

 Spending time in a location close to pig farms or rice fields also increases your risk of contracting the virus, as mosquitoes thrive in damp areas and can pass the virus from animals to humans.

-Your Superdrug Travel nurse will be able to help you decide whether you require a Japanese encephalitis vaccination.
+Your Superdrug Health nurse or pharmacist will be able to help you decide whether you require a Japanese encephalitis vaccination.

 Preventing Japanese encephalitis